 Renaissance pudding recipes include puddings that are either boiled or baked.
 The earliest Medieval and Elizabethan puddings were boiled in sausage casings or stomach linings.
 However, by the mid 17th century, many custard-based and cake-like puddings sweetened with sugar and fruit were being boiled in special pudding cloths or baked in deep, buttered dishes like the puddings featured on this page.
-They are similar to our modern-day plum puddings.

 The Queen-like Cloſet or Rich Cabinet (1672)

 Enjoy trying these historical dessert recipes.
 The puddings are easy to make, delicious, and perfect for serving at a Renaissance dinner or theme

 This Renaissance pudding recipe is an early example of a rice pudding.

 Take three Pints of Milk or more, and put therein a quarter of a Pound of Rice, clean waſhed and picked, then ſet them over the fire, and let them warm together, and often ſtir them with a wooden Spoon, becauſe that will not ſcrape too hard at the bottom, to make it burn, then let it boil till it be very thick, then take it off and let it cool, then put in a little Salt, ſome beaten Spice, ſome Raiſins and Currans, and ſome Marrow, or Beef Suet ſhred very ſmall, then butter your Pan, and ſo bake it, but not too much.

 This is an example of an early bread pudding recipe.